 Citrus Heights Bicycle Accident Lawyer

-Each year, almost 50,000 Americans are injured in bicycle accidents.
-With approximately 20% of adults riding bicycles for commuting or leisure purposes, the risk of accidents has increased drastically when bicyclists must share the road with cars, trucks, and motorcycles.
+Nearly 50,000 Americans are injured in bicycle accidents each year.
+With about 20 percent of adults riding bicycles for commuting or leisure, accidents have drastically increased when bicyclists share the road with cars, trucks, and motorcycles.

 While Citrus Heights has recently begun implementing expanded biking lanes and signs, bicycle accidents are rising.
-California is among the top 10 states regarding the number of fatally injured bicycle riders every year.Bicycle Accident Statistics
+California is among the top 10 states with the highest number of fatally injured bicycle riders yearly.